valtimo-platform/valtimo-documentation/release-notes/major10/10.5.0/valtimo-frontend-libraries.md

 * **Form.io translations enabled**

-  Valtimo's form.io components didn't utilize the built-in translation functionality for labels and content.
+  Valtimo's form.io components did not utilize the built-in translation functionality for labels and content.
 By enabling this feature, translations can now be added to an implementation.

   To add translations, include the following property in the i18n files:
   ````